Is France Paralyzed after 2024 elections? - Learn French with News #16

 As I was saying, there are two rounds, and in the second round we generally end up with two or three candidates.

-In some constituencies, we even went up to four candidates.
+In some electoral districts, we even went up to four candidates.

 Which is quite rare.